sst/guide/_chapters/deploy-the-apis.md

   notes-app-api-prod-create: arn:aws:lambda:us-east-1:632240853321:function:notes-app-api-prod-create
 {% endhighlight %}

-### Deploy Function
+### Deploy a Single Function

-The **serverless deploy function** command deploys an individual function without without going through the entire deployment cycle.
-This is a much faster way of deploying changes in code.
+There are going to be cases where you might want to deploy just a single API as opposed to all of them.
+The `serverless deploy function` command deploys an individual function without going through the entire deployment cycle.
+This is a much faster way of deploying the changes we make.

-For example, to deploy the list function again:
+For example, to deploy the list function again, we can run the following.

 {% highlight bash %}
 $ serverless deploy function -f list